uviclibraries/gen-ai-research/9-sentiment-analysis.md

 If you have any questions or get stuck as you work through this GPT4All exercise, please ask the instructor for assistance.

 ## Sentiment Analysis with GPT4All: Capabilities
-Generative AI tools like GPT4All are revolutionizing the way we process and analyze text data.
-One particularly promising application lies in the realm of sentiment analysis for short survey responses.
-By leveraging the power of these tools, researchers can efficiently extract valuable insights from large datasets, uncovering trends, patterns, and overall sentiment with unprecedented speed and accuracy.
+Generative AI tools like GPT4All are revolutionizing how researchers process and analyze research data locally on their laptops.
+One promising use case is using GenAI tools to perform sentiment analysis on large numbers of short survey responses.
+Using these tools allows researchers to more quickly, efficiently, and reliably identify valuable insights from short survey question responses, or tweets for example, to uncover trends, patterns, and overall.

 **Pros of using generative AI for sentiment analysis:**